13.2. Template Functions

 <algorithm>: The Template Function Library

-C++ provides numerous template functions, prototyped in the <algorithm> header file.
-There are too many to describe in detail, so we focus on one as an example.
-The min function (near the bottom of the list) is just one of many template functions C++ programmers may utilize.
+C++ provides numerous template functions in the <algorithm> header file, too many to describe in detail.
+Taking the min function (near the bottom of the list) as an example, demonstrates the general template library function syntax.
 The complexity and flexibility of these functions have steadily increased since their introduction with the ANSI 1998 C++ standard.

 template <class T>